 The sculpture, Shattered, didn’t start out as a particularly profound piece of art, but it took one of my most painful moments as an artist to turn it into a signature piece.
 More of that story here.

 I have participated in the Southern Hands Artists Studio Tour (SHAST) for several years.
 I appreciate the space which the Tour creates to connect with people on a more personal level, to tell the stories behind the artwork, and to hear people as they open up and tell their own stories, as they see themselves reflected in my artwork.

 This year, a group of four friends walked into the studio.
 They had made other plans for the weekend, but decided to come to the tour and visit some of the studios in the area.
 They listened intently to each story I shared, adding their own experiences and observations.

-One young woman in the group showed a particular interest when I started talking about the Shattered figure.
-I showed her the photo of the fractured pieces I discovered when I opened the kiln, and then the resulting sculpture after I had carefully put the pieces back together again.
+A young woman in the group showed a particular interest when I started talking about the Shattered figure.
+I showed her the photo of the fractured pieces I discovered when I opened the kiln, and then the sculpture I had recreated by carefully put the pieces back together.
 When she saw the figure, she burst into tears.
 She told me that she could see herself reflected in the girl, in the cracks and “scars” she could still see there.

-The young woman asked if she could purchase the sculpture, but I politely told her that I had already decided not to sell it.
-The figure had become a signature piece for the theme of restoration and hope which flows through so much of what I do as an artist.
+The young woman asked if she could purchase the sculpture.
+I politely replied that I had already decided not to sell it.
+The figure had become a signature piece in the theme of restoration and hope which flows through so much of what I do as an artist.
 She completely understood, and thanked me again and again for sharing the story of restoration, and the way the figure’s brokenness had itself become the source of her deepest beauty.

 After the group left, I began to think about the piece, and about why I am an artist.
 I remembered a time when my very wise wife said something: “If you ever find yourself in a situation where you have a Bible which is so dear to you that you cannot give it away to someone who really needs it, then, chances are, you probably haven’t been reading it enough.”